 For a Festival so deeply rooted in the multi-layered identity of Ravenna and its territory, the reflection on the invisible dimension of the city – a crossroads of cultures, ideas and narratives – is inevitable.
 The tale of this 34th edition begins with Laurie Anderson, an all-round multimedia artist, animator of the New York avant-garde scene, pioneer of electronics and much more.
 Martha Argerich returns to Ravenna with cello star Mischa Maisky for sonatas by Beethoven, Debussy and Chopin.
-A seminal moment of encounter between the Western canon and “other” music, Luciano Berio’s Folk Songs are entrusted to the Icarus vs Muzak Ensemble on the 20th anniversary of the composer’s death; thirty years have passed since the death of Frank Zappa, whose masterpiece The Yellow Shark is performed by the PMCE – Parco della Musica Contemporary Ensemble.
+A seminal moment of encounter between the Western canon and “other” music, Luciano Berio’s Folk Songs are entrusted to the Icarus vs Muzak Ensemble on the 20th anniversary of the composer’s death; thirty years have passed since the death of Frank Zappa, whose masterpiece The Yellow Shark is performed by the PMCE – Parco della Musica Contemporanea Ensemble.
 Italian indie-rock cult band Fast Animals and Slow Kids plays with a symphonic orchestra – La Corelli led by Carmelo Emanuele Patti – for the first time; Lugo’s Pavaglione also hosts a concert featuring guitarist Mike Stern, who ranges from classic jazz to fusion.
 At Palazzo S. Giacomo in Russi, Enrico Melozzi leads his Orchestra Notturna Clandestina with Niccolò Fabi and Giovanni Sollima among the guests, and Fatoumata Diawara marries the West African tradition with blues and jazz.
 From Norway comes Aurora’s eccentric and dreamy pop.
-Cervia-Milano Marittima’s literary and narrative vocation is confirmed by Sergio Rubini’s readings from The Invisible Cities, the tribute to Grazia Deledda, and Federico Buffa’s La Milonga del futbol.
+Cervia-Milano Marittima’s literary and narrative vocation is confirmed by Sergio Rubini’s reading from The Invisible Cities and the tribute to Grazia Deledda, while the Italian song is celebrated with the conversation with Caterina Caselli, Nada’s concert, and the tributes to Franco Califano, featuring Claudia Gerini, and Roberto Roversi with Ernesto Assante and the Zois.
+Federico Buffa tells the story of Sivori, Maradona, and Messi in La Milonga del fútbol.

 The Continuous Cities